Gearhungry logo.

 However, you should also consider the ISP plan you’re paying for.
 If your internet provider only gives you 50Mbps downloads, it’s unlikely you’ll notice any speed difference between a Fast Ethernet and a Gigabit Ethernet device.

-Quality of Service - Quality of Service – or QoS – is another important feature you should consider.
-It lets you manipulate traffic so that your switch can forward it in a manner consistent with the behavior required by the application generating the traffic.
-Thanks to this feature, your network will be able to differentiate traffic and prioritize it.
+Quality of service - Quality of Service – or QoS – is another important feature you should consider.
+It lets you manipulate network traffic so that your switch can forward it in a manner consistent with the behavior required by the application generating the traffic.
+Thanks to this feature, your wired network will be able to differentiate traffic and prioritize it.

 However, if you’re a subscriber of such a service, you might demand acceptable levels of quality each time you want to use those services.
 And that’s where QoS steps in.
 This feature is able to prioritize traffic among a bunch of other technical things.